 30. Draw attention to yourself

-Yes, there are numerous tools and methods that are available to you for promoting your music, but one that many musicians often miss out on is their own image.
+Yes, there are numerous tools, music websites, and methods that are available to you for promoting your music, but one that many musicians often miss out on is their own image.
 Drawing attention to yourself could turn out to be the best, free music promotion tool at your disposal if you know how.
 Need examples?
 The Weeknd drew attention with his weirdly unkempt hairstyle, Lady Gaga raised eyebrows with her out of brain costumes, and singers such as Usher and Chris Brown used their insane dancing skills to complement their vocal prowess.